HCPC Registered Art Therapist, Cumbria UK

 In art therapy, as with other forms of counselling and psychotherapy, the therapeutic relationship between the client and therapist is of central importance.

 Within each of us there is potential to ‘self-regulate’ and to heal.
-My aim is to facilitate this through my humanistic and person-centred, mainly non-directive therapy approach and by applying empathy, acceptance and a safe, contained permissiveness that promotes trust.
-This enables the client to explore and express any difficult thoughts and feelings through the use of art materials, images, play and talking.
+My aim is to facilitate this through my humanistic and person-centred, mainly non-directive therapy approach, by applying empathy and acceptance and by providing a safe, contained, confidential space that promotes trust.
+This can enable the client to confidently explore and express any difficult thoughts and feelings they may be experiencing through the use of art materials, images, play and talking.

-I attune myself to the client’s way of working, communication and play, and sometimes a more directive approach or intervention may be required where more containment would be to the client’s benefit.
+I attune myself to the client’s way of working and sometimes a more directive approach may be helpful.

 art-making

-By symbolising feelings and experiences in images, as well as being a powerful means of expression and communication it can also make these seem less threatening or overwhelming.
-The artmaking process and image, can then provide the focus for reflection and discussion.
+By symbolising feelings and experiences in images, as well as being a powerful means of expression and communication, it can also help make these feelings seem less threatening or overwhelming.
+The art-making process and image, can then provide the focus for reflection and discussion.

-Messy artmaking can represent expression of internal chaotic or angry feelings and a child’s response to art materials can often be closer to play than to purposeful image making, as in the case of working with adults.
+Messy art-making can represent expression of internal chaotic or angry feelings and a child’s response to art materials can often be closer to play than to purposeful image making.

 talking